 -- a tapestry of colors, an epicenter of life.

-The colorful complexity of coral reefs leaves a long lasting upon people.
-On a clear and sunny day, when the sunlight glimmers through, a coral reefs gives the impression of perfect tranquility.
+The colorful complexity of coral reefs leaves a long lasting impression upon people.
+On a clear and sunny day, when the sunlight glimmers through, a coral reefs gives the image of perfect tranquility.
 Very few landscapes can compete with the grandeur and beauty of coral reefs.

 Coral reefs resemble crowded cities: always busy, never sleeping and bustling with life.
 Fish, crabs, lobsters, octopus, sharks and many other animals engage in a tumultuous chaos, which, when one looks closer, it is not that much chaos after all, but a structured explosion of biodiversity.
 For us humans, coral reefs are not just a source of food and income, but a peaceful retreat, where we get to marvel at the variety of life like nowhere else.